 Some of our clients already have a logo when start their campaign website.
 If client does not have one, or wants a better one, we will design a campaign logo for them to use in their website header.
 We also provide a high-res version of their logo or banner to the client for use in their print or other advertising materials.

 Our Regular and Enhanced Website Packages includes a custom header, logo and color design – and we provide high-res version of your designed site logo or header – for FREE!
 Why pay hundreds to have a designer create a custom campaign logo for you?
-We’ll create one for you – and it’s included in your package price.« Squeezing The Most From Your Campaign Landing Pages
+We’ll create one for you – and it’s included with your package.« Squeezing The Most From Your Campaign Landing Pages

 How To Rank Well For Campaign-Related Searches »